 Trish is educated in through some of the most prestigious Mind/Body programs in the country, including being trained as a facilitator of the Massachusetts General Hospital's, Benson Henry Institute's (SMART) Stress Management and Resiliency Program, trained in Mindfulness for Professionals through Duke Integrative Medicine, and is an Ananda Meditation and Divine Sleep Yoga Nidra ® teacher.
-She is currently in Koru Mindfulness® certification which is an evidence-based curriculum specifically designed for teaching mindfulness, meditation, and resiliency to college students and other young adults.
+She has completed two MBSR (Mindful Based Stress Reduction) programs through UCLA and Mindful Leader, and is currently enrolled in her Koru Mindfulness® certification which is an evidence-based curriculum specifically designed for teaching mindfulness, meditation, and resiliency to college students and other young adults.

 Trish is a YACEP and E-RYT 500-hour Yoga Alliance Certified instructor specializing in therapeutic essentials and teaches Vinyasa, Restorative and Yin Yoga, and has completed a myriad of additional specialty trainings.
 She is certified by the National Multiple Sclerosis Foundation, a member of the International Association of Yoga Therapists, trauma-sensitive trained and a certified leader in Y12SR (Yoga for 12-step recovery) for addiction recovery.
 Most recently was selected to serve a second term as a lululemon ambassador, and has developed a podcast series of free guided meditations for the company.
 She practices in the Sangha community at the Cambridge Insight Meditation Center (CIMC), has attended silent retreats at CIMC and the Insight Meditation Society (IMS), and is an assistant faculty of Divine Sleep Yoga Nidra at the Kripalu Center for Yoga and Health.
 Finally, she has volunteered at several annual BHI's Mind Body Conferences at Harvard Medical School, South Shore Hospital's breast cancer awareness events, empowerHER Mother's Day Retreat at the Seaport Hotel, Massachusetts General Hospital, the Magical Moon Farm, South Shore Health, the Youth Health Alliance, Well Strong etc.etc. etc.

-Trish's splits her work between the Center for Integrative Counseling and Wellness (CICW) in Hingham, Blue Cross/Blue Shield, KGA Associates, her private corporate lecturing practice, and teaching a few public yoga and meditation classes on the South Shore of Boston.
+Trish's splits her work between the Center for Integrative Counseling and Wellness (CICW) in Hingham, MIIA Health Benefits Trust (for Blue Cross/Blue Shield) , KGA Associates, her private corporate lecturing practice, and teaching private yoga and meditation classes to individuals and groups on the South Shore of Boston.
 To share the transformative gifts of nature with her students, she founded and runs the Cohasset Beach Yoga during the summers.
-Most recently, Trish lives part-time in Sedona, AZ where she teaches, retreats and recharges on the Red Rocks, and shares all the amazing healing energy with her clients.
+For a few months a year, Trish lives in Sedona, AZ where she teaches, leads retreats and recharges on the Red Rocks, and shares all the amazing healing energy with her clients.

-At Blue Cross/Blue Shield she teaches a variety of mind/body workshops, including Foundations of Meditation, Mindfulness, Self Care, Sleep Hygiene and Breathwork in corporate wellness programs.
-She also offers this work privately under her company Hart Mind Body Solutions, and teaches at corporations, Emerson College, The Harvard Kennedy School, Massachusetts General Hospital, and many municipalities.
+At the MIIA Health Trust she teaches a variety of mind/body workshops, including Foundations of Meditation, Mindfulness, Self Care, Sleep Hygiene and Breathwork in municipality wellness programs.
+She also offers this work for KGA and privately under her company Hart Mind Body Solutions, and teaches at corporations, Emerson College, The Harvard Kennedy School, Massachusetts General Hospital, Boston Children's Hospital, South Shore Health, numerous corporations and many municipalities.